otrv4/otrv4/otrv4.md

 To create a Prekey Profile, generate:

-1. A unique random id that is going to act as an identifier for this User Profile.
+1. A unique random id that is going to act as an identifier for this Prekey Profile.
 It should be 4 byte unsigned value, big-endian.

 To create a Prekey Profile, assemble:

 1. The Prekey Profile's identifier.
-2. The same User Profile owner's instance tag.
+2. The same Client Profile owner's instance tag.
 Denote this value Prekey Profile owner's instance tag.
 3. Prekey Profile Expiration: Expiration date in standard Unix 64-bit format (seconds since the midnight starting Jan 1, 1970, UTC, ignoring leap